 Here are just some of the many stories that caught our eye over the last month from across the world.

 This is not the first time Armani Williams has featured on Global Spectrum, a 20-year-old who consistently makes headlines as the first autistic NASCAR driver, and has done so again in August.
-On his home track, the youngster finished 10th in the ARCA Series to register his highest ever NASCAR placing, after a morning in which he featured on national television.
+On his home track in Brooklyn, Michigan, the youngster finished 10th in the ARCA Series to register his highest ever NASCAR placing, after a morning in which he featured on national television.
 Certainly a Sunday for Armani to remember.

 A six-year-old superhero